Timeline and Checklist for Competitive Applicants

 Offers of Admission

-The CWRU School of Dental Medicine schedules to send out offers of admission at approximately the following dates during the application cycle: December 1, January 15, February 15, and March 15.
-Depending on the availability of seats, additional offer dates may be made on April 15 and May 15 and continuously thereafter until all seats in the entering class are filled.
-It is our intention that seats are still available until all interviews are conducted at the beginning of May, but it may not always be possible to do so.
+The CWRU School of Dental Medicine strives to send out offers of admission at approximately the following dates during the application cycle: December 1, February 1, and March 1.
+Depending on the availability of seats, additional offer dates may be made on April 1 and May 15 and thereafter until all seats in the entering class are filled.
+It is our intention that seats are still available until all interviews are conducted, but it may not always be possible to do so.
 Consequently, there may be many very well-qualified applicants that we wish to have in our class but we are not yet ready to release those offers.
 As a result, those applicants' files will continue to be considered "under review".

 Securing a seat in the class requires receipt of a non-refundable $1,000 US deposit that is applied to the first year of dental school tuition.
 The deposit should be payable to CWRU School of Dental Medicine in the form of a certified check or money order.
 The offer of admission is valid for a limited time, after which the offer of admission is withdrawn.
 Requests to defer entry may only be considered after the receipt of the deposit.
 In addition, a form for new students needs to be returned to begin the process of determining eligibility for financial aid.